ITISFoundation/osparc-manifest-spec/README.md

 ## Purpose

-The oSPARC CAD Manifest Specification defines a standard way to describe CAD components and their associated files in a repository.
+The oSPARC CAD Manifest Specification defines a standard way to describe CAD components and their associated files in an external repository.
 This enables:

 - Consistent tracking of CAD files across projects
 - Automated validation of repository contents